 - Marital Status: Single

-- Known Relatives: Steven Rogers (Captain America, ancestor, deceased), Joseph and Sarah Rogers (parents, deceased)
+- Known Relatives: Steven Rogers (Captain America, ancestor, deceased), Joseph and Sarah Rogers (parents, deceased), unborn son (deceased), Ian Rogers (Nomad, adopted son)

 Powers and Abilities

-In the beginning the Super-Soldier Serum increased his body to the physical peak of human potential or rather the next step in human evolution (though still a non-mutant).
+In the beginning the Super-Soldier Serum increased his body to the physical perfection of human potential or the next step in human evolution (though still a non-mutate).
 He is as strong, fast, durable and agile as any human could one day be - and his strength is referred to as being preternatural.
-His reflexes have also been increased to peak human potential and are nearly instantaneous (he is also capable of 'seeing faster' - enabling him to dodge bullets).
-He has run a mile in roughly a minute (approx 57 mph) and has bench-pressed 1100 pounds for reps (just as a warm up).
+His reflexes have also been increased to ultimate human potential and are nearly instantaneous (he is also capable of 'seeing faster' - enabling him to dodge bullets).
+He has run a mile in roughly a minute (approx 60 mph) and has bench-pressed 2200 pounds (1100 pound on each side) for reps (just as a warm up).
 His one-rep maximum is likely much higher.
 He also has uncanny accuracy, being able to hit multiple targets with a single throw of his shield, and having enough marksmanship to turn a lighter on and off through a shield throw alone.

 Another major enhancement provided is the serum prevents the build-up of fatigue poisons in his muscles.
 This means he effectively never tires, making it possible for him to perform at his maximum ability when doing anything physical for an extraordinary length of time.
 However Captain America has displayed feats that would appear to be far outside the limits of a human.
 One of Captain America's most recent durability feats is him surviving a 200ft fall on top of a car from an airplane and suffering no discomfort.
 Steve's enhancement has also allowed him to survive building collapses and major explosions.